Kim Richmond murder trial: Accused's 'disdain' - left partner to 'rot' in vehicle; let daughter text her dead mother

 "What you're looking at there is that you have a position where the killer reaches a state where the level of animosity or anger to the victim reaches the point where he wants to do them harm and acts upon it but in doing that he realises that level of harm can be fatal and does it anyway."

-He also urged the jury to put aside any thoughts that what happened between the pair was an affair.
+He also urged the jury to put aside any thoughts that what happened between Richmond and her neighbour was an affair.

 He explained there was no evidence of an "affair" as affairs were usually consummated with a sexual relationship.